Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/samples/v1/typescript/README.md

 urlFragment: eventhubs-checkpointstore-blob-typescript
 ---

-# Azure Event Hubs client library samples for TypeScript
+# Azure Event Hubs - Checkpoint Store client library samples for TypeScript

-These sample programs show how to use the TypeScript client libraries for Azure Event Hubs in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for Azure Event Hubs - Checkpoint Store in some common scenarios.

 | **File Name**                                                                 | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |